Best Diesel Motorhomes for the Money – View Our Top 5 Picks

 Pros

-- They’ll last just about forever – Most Diesel Pushers won’t need major engine repairs done until they’ve reached 500,000 miles!
-Diesel Pushers have a lifetime expectancy of 1,000,000 miles.
-This is great news for those who love to travel!
+• They’ll last just about forever – Most Diesel Pushers won’t need major engine repairs done until they’ve reached 500,000 miles and have a lifetime expectancy of 1,000,000 miles

-- Good MPG – Diesel fuel tends to last longer than regular fuel, too.
-The average Motorhome gets you 6-10 MPG, while Diesel Pushers get you anywhere from 8-12 MPG!
+• Good MPG – Diesel fuel tends to last longer than regular fuel, too.
+The average gas motorhome gets 6-10 MPG, while diesel pushers get anywhere from 8-12 MPG.

-- Air brakes – Because Diesel Pushers use air brakes, you won’t have to deal with brake fluid and will have more power to stop when going downhill.
+• Air brakes – Because diesel pushers use air brakes, you will have more power to stop when going downhill.

-- Eco-friendly – Diesel motorhomes also emit less carbon dioxide and fewer greenhouse gases, making it a more eco-friendly option than the gas powered motorhome.
+• Eco-friendly – Diesel motorhomes emit less carbon dioxide and fewer greenhouse gases, making them a more eco-friendly option than gas powered motorhomes.

 Cons

-- Not welcome in all campgrounds – Because Diesel Pushers are so low to the ground and large (some are 45 feet in length!) it’s hard to fight in certain RV parks.
-A lot of campgrounds have a strict 30-foot rule.
-This could limit your options and force you to go to a campground you might not want to.
+• Not welcome in all campgrounds – Because diesel pushers are so low to the ground and large it’s hard to fit in certain RV parks.

-- Fuel might be hard to find – Gasoline is offered at all gas stations, however, diesel fuel is not.
+• Fuel might be hard to find – Gasoline is offered at all gas stations, however, diesel fuel is not.
 It might take longer for you to find a gas station that offers the right kind of fuel.
-Keep in mind that Diesel Fuel is much more expensive per gallon, too!
-And don’t forget about DEF fluid!

 If you want to try out a diesel pusher before committing to purchasing one, you can rent one on RVshare!
 Try one out for a few days or a week to see if it might be a good fit for you and your family before you buy one yourself.